scottdware/panco/README.md

   panco [command]

 Available Commands:
-  devices     Device specific functions such as exporting data from Panorama or local firewalls example     Create example CSV files for import reference help        Help about any command logs        Retrieve logs from the device and export them to a CSV file objects     Import/export address and service objects, rename objects, and modify groups policy      Export/import a security policy sessions    Query the session table on a firewall, and export it to a CSV file version     Prints the version number of panco
+  example     Create example CSV files for import reference help        Help about any command objects     Import and export address and service objects policy      Import and export a security policy version     Prints the version number of panco

 Flags: